About the scholarship

 Recipients will be chosen based on their involvement and participation in General Aviation activities, events, or organizations.

-*Applications for the COPA RPAS Pilot Scholarship must be submitted between January 4, 2022 and March 1, 2022.
+See below for eligibility criteria.
+Applications for the COPA Drone Pilot Scholarship must be submitted between January 4, 2023 and March 1, 2023.
 All applicants will be notified if their submission was succession within a 45-60 day period after the deadline.

 - Applicants should be at least 18 years of age.